Souring loans to weigh on Spanish banking trio's results

-MADRID (Reuters) - Three of Spain’s healthier lenders, including top player Santander (SAN.MC), are expected to show the scars from a tough economy when they report first-quarter earnings on Thursday.
+MADRID, April 25 (Reuters) - Three of Spain’s healthier lenders, including top player Santander, are expected to show the scars from a tough economy when they report first-quarter earnings on Thursday.

-Rising bad loans and faltering lending margins are expected to feature for Caixabank (CABK.MC), Sabadell (SABE.MC) and even Santander, for which Spain contributed only 15 percent of profits last year.
+Rising bad loans and faltering lending margins are expected to feature for Caixabank, Sabadell and even Santander, for which Spain contributed only 15 percent of profits last year.

 Recession in its home country and low interest rates are likely to weigh on Santander’s net interest income, which broadly measures lending margins.